Knowledge Sharing and our Coaching Academy

-Today, our co-founder and CIO Finn Kelly chats with Financial Coach (and AFA Rising Star!!)
-Rebecca Pritchard about knowledge sharing.
+Co-founder and CIO Finn Kelly chats with Financial Coach Rebecca Pritchard about knowledge sharing and how that applies to our WE Coaching Academy

 Rebecca Pritchard: It’s such an important part of what we do here at Wealth Enhancers, but what is knowledge sharing Finn?